-Ernst & Young LLP, independent registered public accounting firm, has audited the balance sheets of OneStream, Inc. at December 31, 2022 and 2023, as set forth in their report.
-We have included the OneStream, Inc. financial statements in the prospectus and elsewhere in the registration statement in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.
+Ernst & Young LLP, independent registered public accounting firm, has audited the balance sheet of OneStream, Inc. at December 31, 2022, as set forth in their report.
+We have included the OneStream, Inc. financial statement in the prospectus and elsewhere in the registration statement in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.

-Ernst & Young LLP, independent registered public accounting firm, has audited the consolidated financial statements of OneStream Software LLC at December 31, 2022 and 2023, and for each of the two years in the period ended December 31, 2023, as set forth in their report.
+Ernst & Young LLP, independent registered public accounting firm, has audited the consolidated financial statements of OneStream Software LLC at December 31, 2022, and for the year ended December 31, 2022, as set forth in their report.
 We have included the OneStream Software LLC financial statements in the prospectus and elsewhere in the registration statement in reliance on Ernst & Young LLP's report, given on their authority as experts in accounting and auditing.